nrfconnect/sdk-nrfxlib/mpsl/doc/bluetooth_coex.rst

 Interface
 **********

-PTA is a system implemented outside of the Bluetooth SoC, and its role can be fulfilled by another wireless device, such as by a WiFi SoC.
+PTA is a system implemented outside of the Bluetooth SoC, and its role can be fulfilled by another wireless device, such as by a Wi-Fi SoC.
 The Bluetooth stack communicates with PTA using a 3-wire hardware interface, with Bluetooth acting as a slave.

 When the interface is enabled, the :ref:`softdevice_controller` submits a request to PTA before any radio activity.